How to Create Your Spring Bulb Container Garden

 - Espoma’s Bulb Food

-- An assortment of spring flowering bulbs, starting with the earliest bloomers to the later bloomers include early minor bulbs, a few hyacinths for some fragrances, tulips that will bloom after the minors, then some late blooming daffodils.
+- An assortment of spring-flowering bulbs, starting with the earliest bloomers to the later bloomers includes early minor bulbs, a few hyacinths for some fragrances, tulips that will bloom after the minors, then some late-blooming daffodils.

-2. Fill your container with soil-less potting mix.
+2. Fill your container with a soil-less potting mix.